 •

 • "The reason that we believe that the Bible is the Word of God and that it is without error or contradiction is based in personal revelation.
 God shows us.
-Everyone recognizes the limits of human reasoning and observation, yet we place way too much emphasis on these weaknesses.
+Everyone recognizes the limits of raw human reasoning (the reasoning of the human mind without the Intelligence of the Creator flowing through the human mind) and observation, yet we place way too much emphasis on these weaknesses.
 For every person, God is speaking to us perpetually.
 1 Peter 1:23 tells us that we have been born again, not of corruptible seed, but of incorruptible, by the utterance of God, which lives and abides to the eon.
 It is this utterance on which faith is based.
 Our faith is NOT based on nothing at all.
 Taking Roman 10:17 as it is written in the original language, it says: So then supernatural belief comes by hearing, and hearing by the utterance of God.
 Jesus told Satan that man shall not live by bread alone but by every utterance that proceeds from the mouth of the Father.
 How silly if we rationalize a solution that goes contrary to what God Himself is telling us.
 And if we want to do God's will, we will be able to know the difference between that which comes from God and that which comes from Satan.
 There are, in the final analysis, only two ultimate sources of ideas, thoughts, and actions."

 •